kimjungkyu18/EE450-Proj/README.txt

 	AWS no longer provides 16.04.

 h.
 Reused code
-	The majority of the socket boilerplate code was adapted from the lecture notes of a previous undergraduate I took or from Beej.
+	The majority of the socket boilerplate code was either adapted from the lecture notes of a previous undergraduate course I took or adapted Beej.
 The source is cited in comments.
 	Additionally there are multiple code snippets that are adapted from websites like stackoverflow, geeksforgeeks, etc. Those are also cited in the comments.